theseus-os/theseus-os.github.io/posts/2021-11-01-October-Update-WASM.md

 [Vikram Mullick](https://github.com/vikrammullick) has begun working on part 1 above as part of his senior capstone project at Yale.
 [Kevin Boos](https://github.com/kevinaboos) has begun working on part 2 above, and will also assist with part 1 as needed.

-Due to the complex nature of `wasmtime` with its many legacy dependencies, this two-pronged split approach is quite beneficial, giving us the best of both worlds:
+Due to the complex nature of Wasmtime with its many legacy dependencies, this two-pronged split approach is quite beneficial, giving us the best of both worlds:
 * Theseus can "quickly" get up and running with basic WASM support, allowing us to:
    * Experiment with running legacy components as WASM modules
    * Begin implementing support for WASI and other key WASM interfaces, e.g., WebGL
    * Integrate Theseus's existing runtime loading and linking infrastructure with WASM
-* We can leverage the existing WASM and WASI infrastructure layers to more easily support `wasmtime`
+* We can leverage the existing WASM and WASI infrastructure layers to more easily support Wasmtime
    * This will realize a ~10x performance improvement over the initial `wasmi`, without wasting the initial `wasmi`-based efforts